an image showing the positive impacts of transformational leadership

 Transformational leadership isn’t just about change — it’s about improvement.
 To have the most meaningful impact, you need to focus on the areas and processes that actually need refinement.

-It’s also worth involving employees in this process (remember, transformational leadership emphasizes their autonomy and contributions) by soliciting their feedback about what they think needs tweaking.
+Don’t do those alone.
+Employees should be involved in these activities and conversations (remember, transformational leadership emphasizes their autonomy and contributions) so they can provide candid feedback about what they think needs tweaking.

 3. Avoid micromanaging

-Remember that there’s a difference between uniting people around a shared goal and dishing out strict directions.
-Transformational leaders act as mentors and resources, but then get out of the way and trust their teams to get their work done.
+There’s a difference between uniting people around a shared goal and dishing out strict directions.
+Transformational leaders are similar to coaching leaders in that they act as mentors and resources, but then get out of the way and trust their teams to get their work done.

 4. Prioritize your happiness

-As counterintuitive as it seems, you need to invest in your own happiness as a leader.
+So as counterintuitive as it seems, if you want to be transformational, you need to invest in your happiness first.
 It’s like being on an airplane: you should put on your own oxygen mask before helping others.
-Find out what helps you be your happiest self for your team, whether that’s blocking out time for the tasks and projects you really enjoy or dedicating more energy to the hobbies you’re passionate about outside of work.